The Shrinking Lifespan of LLMs in Science: The Compression of the Adoption Arc

-\textbf{Interpretation.} Models released before 2020 accumulated scientific adoption gradually over four to six years.
+\textbf{Interpretation.} Models released before 2020 accumulated scientific adoption gradually over three to four years.
 Models released after 2022 peak within one to two years and are displaced faster, consistent with an accelerating pace of model development that shortens the window within which any given model can anchor scientific practice.
 A proxy for model capability is model size.
 If newer models are genuinely more capable than older ones, faster peak adoption may reflect rational updating by scientists rather than lifecycle compression per se.
 We control for model size in compression regressions in Appendix Table~\ref{tab:compression}.
-Controlling for size does not attenuate the compression effect, and we find that larger (i.e., presumably more capable) models have shorter lifespans.
+Controlling for size does not attenuate the compression effect, and we find that larger (i.e., presumably more capable) models are tending toward shorter lifespans.